 - login credentials for phone and online and mobile apps.

 We may collect the following sensitive data only upon your express prior consent:

 - biometric data: e.g. fingerprint, voice pattern or facial metrics which can be used for identification and security purposes; and

-- health data: for instance for the insurance contracts; this data is processed on a need-to-know basis.
+- health data: for instance for the pre-contractual due diligence and the performance of some insurance contracts; this data is processed on a strict need-to-know basis.

-We never ask, collect nor store personal data related to your racial or ethnic origins, political opinions, religious or philosophical beliefs, trade union memberships, genetic data, data concerning your sexual orientation or data relating to criminal convictions and offences unless required by law.
+We never ask, collect nor store any other sensitive personal data such as data related to your racial or ethnic origins, political opinions, religious or philosophical beliefs, trade union memberships, genetic data, data concerning your sexual orientation or data relating to criminal convictions and offences, unless required by law.